This-is-Becky/Serial-Sampling-Rate-Measurement/README.md

 # Serial-Sampling-Rate-Measurement
 Sampling rate, also known as sampling frequency, is a fundamental concept in digital signal processing.
 It refers to the number of samples taken per second from a continuous signal to convert it into a discrete signal.
+A faster sampling rate will provide a better representation of the original signal.

 # Note
 Change to your actual port